What Is Gray Blending

 2. Your neckline looks messy Even if the top still looks okay, an unkempt neckline makes your whole haircut look sloppy.
 This is one of the first places to show neglect.

 3. Your fade is blurred or gone Fades lose their contrast and blending as hair grows.
 If you can’t see distinct transitions anymore, the fade is gone.
+If you prefer a look that stays sharp longer, consider a taper instead of a fade.

 4. Your hair feels heavy or bulky As hair grows, it adds weight.
 If your hair feels thick, unmanageable, or like it has too much bulk, you’re overdue.